J. G. Devlin

-In 1978, he had a small part in the Thames Television / Euston Films Drama The Sweeney (Season 4 Episode 5, 'Nightmare'), playing 'Haig' a handyman in an antique dealers yard.
+In 1978, he had a small part in the Thames Television / Euston Films Drama The Sweeney (Season 4, Episode 5, 'Nightmare'), playing 'Hay' a handyman in an antique dealers yard.
 The yard owner was a former IRA operative.

 He was Vivian Stanshall's personal choice for the role of Old Scrotum, the Wrinkled Retainer in the Charisma Films version of Sir Henry at Rawlinson End, released in 1980.

 Early life

 Devlin was born at 35 Waterville Street, Belfast, the eldest child of labourer Edward Devlin and Isabella Hamill.
 He had three younger sisters, Rose, Kathleen and Isabella.